-Modern coins become bigger investments when they are rare. modern coin has a low mintage, like the 1996 American Silver Eagle, or is one of the very few in which the coin die is fresh, the blank coin is free of blemishes and the minted coin escapes mishandling, you may then have found a Modern Rare Coin.
+Modern coins become bigger investments when they are rare.
+If a modern coin has a low mintage, like the 1996 American Silver Eagle, or is one of the very few in which the coin die is fresh, the blank coin is free of blemishes and the minted coin escapes mishandling, you may then have found a Valuable Modern Rare Coin.

-Buying Modern Rare Coins
+Modern Rare Coins to Collect

-Examples of modern rare coins worth investing in are the 2014-W "Baseball Hall of Fame" $5 Gold Nolan Ryan Signature 2-coin set Proof and MS70 NGC Early Release, the 2014 Silver "Baseball Hall of Fame" 50-cent MS-70 NGC Early Release and the 1999-W $10 American Gold Eagle "Error" MS-69 PCGS.
+Examples of modern rare coins worth collecting and investing in are the 2014-W "Baseball Hall of Fame" $5 Gold Nolan Ryan Signature 2-coin set Proof and MS70 NGC Early Release, the 2014 Silver "Baseball Hall of Fame" 50-cent MS-70 NGC Early Release and the 1999-W $10 American Gold Eagle "Error" MS-69 PCGS.

 A collector can buy a coin dating back to any time A.D for $40, yet some modern issues cost $100.
 Though it seems unlikely, the truth is older does not necessarily mean better.
 Demand is what dictates value.
-Modern rare coins provide a way to secure long term retirement goals, establish a confidential protection for investment assets to balance out the fluctuations in dollar and to enjoy owning something that will stay in demand.
+Modern rare coins provide a way to secure long term retirement goals, establish confidential protection for investment assets to balance out the fluctuations in the dollar and to enjoy owning something that will stay in demand.
 That is the critical advantage modern rarities have over their older counterparts.
 Buying rare coins can be a good investment, but the demand for old rare coins is inconsistent.
-Check out a rare coins price guide to get a better idea of how to invest.
+Check out our rare coins price guide to get a better idea of how to invest.

-Today's global economic climate, and with regard to the changes in the US financial markets - from ever-changing tax laws, increased U.S. reliance on foreign goods and the fluctuations in the stock markets as well really low interest rates - make now the time to form a modern rare coin investment portfolio.
+Today's global economic climate, and with regard to the changes in the US financial markets - from ever-changing tax laws, increased U.S. reliance on foreign goods and the fluctuations in the stock markets as well really low-interest rates - make now the time to form a modern rare coin investment portfolio.
 Modern rare coins are considered sound investments and have been featured in respected financial publications like the Wall Street Journal and Money Magazine.
 Investment professionals recommend that some portion of one's investment portfolio contain precious metals and rare gold and silver coins.